Cynthia Ingram, BS, RN, HN-BC, COHN-S

 This program includes visits from Tori, an Australian Labradoodle and therapy dog.
 Ingram is Tori’s trainer, handler and Pet Partner.
 Together, they underwent intensive training, health screening and a 22-part evaluation process to become registered Pet Partners by the Delta Society, an organization dedicated to improving human health through animal-assisted therapy.

-Ingram, who is also a certified occupational health nurse specialist, shares, “I feel the mind-body connection is so powerful in helping patients through treatment.
+Ingram, who is also a certified occupational health nurse specialist, says, “I feel the mind-body connection is so powerful in helping patients through treatment.
 When we walk in a room and it brightens up a patient’s day, it generates such a feeling of peace, comfort and happiness.”

-“Studies have shown that animal-assisted therapy can help lower depression, blood pressure, anxiety, and pain levels,” says Ingram.
+“Studies have shown that animal-assisted therapy can help lower depression, blood pressure, anxiety and pain levels,” says Ingram.
 “Tori provides unconditional love and support to our patients, their caregivers and family members.
 I really feel honored to be able to care for our patients in this manner.”

 Part of Ingram’s responsibility is to individually evaluate each patient to ensure that a visit from Tori is appropriate in their particular phase of treatment.